State vectors

 N-fermion sector views

-There are two more specialized flavours of the basis mapping views called
+There are two more specialised flavours of the basis mapping views called

 \(N\)-fermion sector views and \(N\)-fermion multisector views.
 They